 Viola da Gamba

-Sarah performs as a soloist and chamber musician with various ensembles across the UK and Europe, and is an RCM Award Holder supported by the Linda Hill Scholarship, Robert McFadzean Whyte Award, the Countess of Munster Trust and Help Musicians UK.
+During her studies, Sarah was generously supported by the Linda Hill Scholarship, the Robert McFadzean Whyte Award, the Countess of Munster Trust, and Help Musicians UK.

 MADELINE CLAIRE DE BERRIÉ